nicholasnelson/open-twit/docs/auth-oauth.md

   - `src/routes/auth/callback/+server.ts` delegates state validation to the client library, completes the code exchange, hydrates an `Agent` to fetch the user’s handle, stores an OAuth-backed session cookie, and handles error redirects.
 - **Session utilities** – `src/lib/server/session.ts` now models two session shapes (`legacy` and `oauth`), serializes OAuth sessions without exposing tokens, and keeps compatibility with existing credentials-based flows for development.
 - **Twit action** – `src/routes/+page.server.ts` calls `createAuthenticatedAgent`, which transparently resumes either a legacy credential session or restores an OAuth session via the client.
 Legacy cookies are refreshed; OAuth cookies keep opaque identifiers while the tokens live in the SQLite store.
 Logout triggers `oauthClient.revoke` when appropriate.
-- **UI** – `src/routes/+page.svelte` replaces the app-password form with a handle field and “Sign in with Bluesky” button, surfaces callback errors via query params, and keeps the twit form unchanged once authenticated.
+- **UI** – `src/routes/+page.svelte` now opens `LoginPanel.svelte`, which collects the handle/DID and presents a “Continue with Bluesky” CTA while the main page retains the twit controls.

 ## Configuration